 High levels of transparency help create a cohesive community and help us all stay safe.
 To that end, no one in our community will be stigmatized for reporting symptoms.
 We all must commit to reporting any COVID-19 symptoms to RVCP and to Public Health in order for the community to stay healthy.

 To develop these protocols, our Board reviewed documents published by the Center for Disease Control (CDC), Washington State Department of Health (DOH), and Public Health – Seattle and King County (‘Public Health’).
-Additionally, we consulted the Organization of Parenting Education Programs (OPEP) checklist for reopening preschools.
-From those recommendations, we created a list of protocols that our school will follow, both before we open and while school is in session, to mitigate the risks of spreading COVID-19.
+Additionally, we consulted the Organization of Parenting Education Programs (OPEP) checklist for preschools.
+From those recommendations, we created a list of protocols that our school will follow to mitigate the risks of spreading COVID-19.